To know how one can get access to Kubernetes secrets

 group developer has access to secrets then the user can easily access the secrets inside etcd also so one has to think beforehand giving access to secrets to the right persons or a group of persons (non – Kubernetes admin) as these secrets hold crucial pieces of information.

-In this hands-on lab, we saw how to create Kubernetes secrets, decode them, and how to give permissions to users or groups who can access secrets in etcd which makes secrets insecure.
+In this blog, we saw how to create Kubernetes secrets, decode them, and how to give permissions to users or groups who can access secrets in etcd which makes secrets insecure.